 Packaging machinery is an important feature in managing and branding your product.
-Your vertical bagger should improve your OEE (Operational Equipment Efficiency) and be a reliable, cost effective resource in getting your product to the consumer.
+Your vertical bagger should improve your OEE (Overall Equipment Efficiency) and be a reliable, cost effective resource in getting your product to the consumer.

 We recently posted information on troubleshooting film related mechanical issues.
 It is our goal to ensure that your production runs efficiently and with as little unscheduled downtime as possible.
 With the continued mindset of sharing valuable information for plant operation and cost savings, let’s look at common electrical issues that arise in the field.